kavuur/FarajaMH/README.md

 This project is released under the **MIT License** for research and non-commercial use.
 Ethical approval is required for any deployment involving human participants.

----

-Would you like me to include a short “**Getting Started**” section with environment setup and Docker instructions — or keep this as a high-level research README?